 Skip to main content

-Review: Tangled Up in Love - Trinity Lake Romance #9
+Review: Tangled Up in Love - Trinity Lakes Romance #9

 Tangled Up in Love book cover on blue background

-Rounding out the last of Carolyn Miller's books in the Trinity Lakes Romance series, I was thrilled to read Ellie Reilly's story in Tangled Up in Love.
+Rounding out the last of Carolyn Miller's books in the Trinity Lakes Romance series for me to read, I was thrilled to catch Ellie Reilly's story in Tangled Up in Love.
 There was so much I could relate to, including having wanderlust captivate you to the point of wanting to pick up everything and move abroad, so I appreciated getting to relive those experiences through her perspective.

 Content to be aware of: brief reference to vibes and speaking things into existence